PacoReinaCampo/MPSoC-DV/source/go/book/chapters/chapter9.md

 *ptr = 42 // Assigning value to the allocated memory
 ```

-## Constructors and Composite Literals
+## CONSTRUCTORS AND COMPOSITE LITERALS

 Go doesn't have traditional constructors, but you can use composite literals to create instances of structs or arrays.
 A composite literal specifies the type and values of a new instance within curly braces.